 calculator, 1-inch copper pipe is slightly more efficient than

-3/4 inch, but the latter is easier to work with, and 3/4 inch fittings
+3/4 inch.
+However, the latter is easier to work with, and 3/4 inch

-seem to be more commonly available than larger ones.
+fittings are more commonly available than larger diameter ones.

 Depot or Lowes

 easy part.
-Bear in mind that constructing an antenna is not
+Of course, constructing an antenna is not

 making the loop roughly 16 feet in circumference.
 The exact

 length is not critical.
-Some of the cut pieces in the photo
+Some cut pieces in the photo

 135-degree elbows, but in plumbing they are called 45-degrees.